Many-body critical Casimir interactions in colloidal suspensions: Model and Cluster Algorithm

 \section{Model and Cluster Algorithm}

 We model the binary liquid using an Ising system with the Hamiltonian, in units of $\kB T$,

 on a simple cubic lattice in $d$ dimensions with $L^d$ spins and periodic BCs in all directions.
 The reduced couplings $K_{ij}\geq0$ are assumed to be ferromagnetic, and the sum runs over all nearest neighbor pairs $\langle ij \rangle$.
 Analogous to a lattice-gas interpretation, the spins pointing up ($s\;{=}\uparrow$) or down ($s\;{=}\downarrow$) may be understood as particles of species $A$ or $B$, respectively.
-The critical composition for this system is a ratio of $A{:}B=1{:}1$, \ie, at total medium magnetization $M=0$.
+The critical composition for this system is the ratio $A{:}B=1{:}1$, \ie, at total medium magnetization $M=0$.

-Now we insert $N$ spherical particles with radius $R_\mu$ located at positions $\vec r_\mu$, $\mu=1,\ldots,N$, into the system.
-Each particle is realized as a group of spins at position $\vec r$ fulfilling $|\vec r - \vec r_\mu| < R_\mu$, aligned in the same direction by virtue of infinitely strong couplings according to
+Now we insert $N$ spherical particles with radius $R_\mu$ located at positions $\vec r_\mu$, $\mu=1,\ldots,N$, into the system, see Fig.~\ref{fig:system}.
+Each particle is realized as a group of spins at positions $\vec r$ fulfilling $|\vec r - \vec r_\mu| < R_\mu$, aligned in the same direction by virtue of infinitely strong couplings according to

-For a more complex model one could also distinguish between particle-medium couplings and the coupling between two different particles at the particle surfaces.
+For a more complex model one could also distinguish between particle-medium couplings, the coupling between two different particles at the particle surfaces, or even use locally varying couplings.

-Apart from the nearest neighbor couplings $K_{ij}$ between the spins there are no other particle interactions.
-Instead, these interactions are induced by the correlated medium, and thus not only the Casimir pair interaction, but all fluctuation induced many-body interactions are included automatically.
+Apart from the nearest neighbor couplings $K_{ij}$ between the spins there are no other particle-particle interactions.
+Instead, these interactions are induced by the correlated medium, and thus not only the Casimir pair interaction, but all fluctuation induced many-body interactions are included automatically in our method.

 We now modify the GCA by Heringa and Bl{\"o}te and explicitly include the bonds $\langle ij \rangle$ with couplings $K_{ij}$ into the cluster building process.
-In this way the particles encoded into the bonds will also be moved by the cluster algorithm.
+This way the particles encoded into the bonds will also be moved by the cluster algorithm.
 We assume that neighboring lattice sites $i$ and $j$ as well as the connecting bond $\langle ij \rangle$ are mapped onto the sites $i'$ and $j'$ and the bond $\langle i'j' \rangle$, respectively.
-Furthermore we assume a point reflection with respect to a pivot as symmetry operation.
+We assume this mapping to be a point reflection with respect to a pivot as symmetry operation (although it could be realized by any geometric mapping that leaves the Hamiltonian invariant).